binkley/homebrewery-files/witch.md

 - Gain the following traits from the Core Witch Traits table: Hit Point Die, proficiency in one skill of your choice, and proficiency with the _herbalism kit_.
 - Gain the Witch&rsquo;s level 1 features, which are listed in the Witch Features table.
 See the multiclassing rules in the D&D _Player&rsquo;s Handbook_ to determine your available spell slots.

+### Witch Class Features

+As a Witch, you gain the following class features when you reach the specified Witch levels.
+These features are listed in the Witch Features table.

+#### Level 1: Spellcasting

+You have learned to cast spells by drawing from people and the land, necessity and the teaching of other witches.
+See the D&D _Player&rsquo;s Handbook_ for the rules on spellcasting.
+The information below details how you use those rules with Witch spell, which appear in the Witch spell list later in the class&rsquo;s description.

+Every spell includes a brief note on how Witches tend to use it.
+These notes don't change the spell&rsquo;s mechanics but suggest tone and roleplay.
+A Witch often adds a personal flavor to a spell without changing the magic.

 \page